JeewanthaSadaruwan/Battle-Robot-Platform/README.md

 ## Key Features 🌟

-*   **💥 Powerful Weapon:** [Briefly describe the weapon, e.g., A hardened S7 tool steel bar spinning at 8000 RPM.]
+*   **💥 Powerful Weapon:** A custom-built vertical drum spinner designed to tear into opponents and control the match.
-*   **🛡️ Durable Armor:** [Describe the armor, e.g., Constructed with 5mm thick AR500 steel plates to withstand heavy impacts.]
+*   **🛡️ Durable Armor:** Constructed with tough steel plates to withstand the brutal impacts of combat.
-*   **💨 Agile Drivetrain:** [Describe the drive system, e.g., A two-wheel drive system powered by high-torque brushless motors, allowing for quick maneuverability.]
+*   **💨 Agile Drivetrain:** A robust two-wheel drive system powered by geared 550-size DC motors for high torque and pushing power.
-*   **🔩 Robust Chassis:** [Describe the frame, e.g., A unibody chassis milled from a single block of 6061 aluminum for maximum rigidity.]
+*   **🔩 Robust Chassis:** A custom-fabricated chassis built from white steel, providing a strong and rigid frame.

 ---